amusant/presentations/dac2018/PITCHME.md

 	- GCC like checks to detect buffer overflows. in OpenCL
 	- Block traffic during context switch.

 ---
+#### Cache Timing Attacks
+- Attacks
+	- CTA to breeak ASLR
+	- CTA to guess program behaviour.
+		- to guess cryptographic keys
+- Countermeasures
+	- SoCFPGAs with ACP and without SMMU are vulnerable.
+	- A MMU dan be programmed into FPGA.
+	- Blocking Cache access during cryptographic routines.
+---
+#### Rowhammer
+- Attacks
+	- Particularly easy from FPGA.
+High speed/low latency memory access.
+	- A maximum no. of memory accesses within the refresh interval.
+	- FPGAs have direct links to DDR.
+- Countermeasures
+	- For effective attacks need to break ASLR first.
+	- Obfuscation of physical address (since linux kernel 4.0)
+	- Error correction codes (SECDED is  not enough.)
+	- Target Row Refresh
+---
 #### Security Vulnerabilities
 @title[Piecemeal Tables]